ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 #### The Captive Touch Pins

-The capacitive touch pins on the micro:bit are touch-sensitive spots, similar to the logo.
+The captive touch pins on the micro:bit are touch-sensitive spots, similar to the logo.
 When you touch these pins, they can detect your touch and send a signal to the micro:bit’s processor.
 This lets you interact with your programs in different ways, like controlling lights or sounds by simply touching the pins.

 ![microbit-captive-touch-pins](assets/microbit-captive-touch-pins.png)